-Please note that ECON 2012 and ECON 2022 are prerequisites to most of these courses and that the 3000 classes are pre-requisites for the 4000 level courses in each department.
+Please note that the 3000 classes are pre-requisites for the 4000 level courses in each department.

 **The course plan for this concentration has formally changed from the five required courses listed in the catalog and degree audit.
 The degree audit and catalog will be updated during the Fall 2015 semester to reflect the changes.
 Students graduating in Fall 2015 and after are only required to complete four courses as listed below.**

 - MKTG 3000 Principles of Marketing (Junior standing required)

 - INTB/MGMT 4400 Introduction to International Business (Offered in Fall semesters only)

 - MGMT 4410 Operations of International Business (MGMT 4400 is pre-requisite)

 - MKTG 4220 Asian Business Development and Marketing

 - Students may also use Travel Study courses from the Business School as their elective course choice.

 - Students who followed an earlier five course plan for this concentration that required ACCT 2200 Financial Accounting and Financial Statement Analysis (prerequisite MATH 1070 or MATH 1110 and Sophomore standing) may follow this revised four course plan and use the ACCT 2200 course as their elective if they choose.